- Technology Upcoming Samsung Premium Smartphones Expected To Launch In 2020

-Indians are known as a bunch of people who celebrate some or the other festival throughout the year.
+Indians are known as a bunch of people who celebrate some of the other festivals throughout the year.
 The year begins with the Lohri and Makar Sankranti celebrations all over the country.
 Lohri is celebrated with great fervour in the Punjab region.

 Lohri is traditionally a bonfire festival.
 It is a popular winter harvest festival which is celebrated mainly in Punjab.
-Lohri is generally celebrated on 13th of January every year but the dates differ sometimes according to the various calendars.
+This year the festival will be celebrated on 13 January, but the dates differ sometimes according to the various calendars.

-Here are the reasons why Lohri is celebrated with such enthusiasm.
-Take a look.
+Here are the reasons why Lohri is celebrated with much enthusiasm.
+Take a look: